mc2-center/cckp-toolkit-workflow/README.md

 > Docker is required to run this workflow.
 The toolkit uses containerized processes to ensure consistent execution environments across different systems.

 > [!IMPORTANT]
-> The Almanack analysis reads `GITHUB_TOKEN` to authenticate the GitHub API calls behind its
+> The Almanack analysis reads the `GITHUB_TOKEN` environment variable to authenticate the GitHub API calls behind its
 > remote metrics (stars, forks, subscribers, issue counts).
 Authenticated requests are limited
 > to 5,000 an hour against 60 unauthenticated, so without a token those metrics come back empty
 > for most repositories in any run larger than a handful.
 The workflow still runs without one.